-When is Starkbierfest 2020?
+When is Starkbierfest 2023?

 Where is Starkbierfest?

-Paulaner am Nockherberg: Hochstraße 77, 81541 München
+- Location: Hochstraße 77, 81541 München

 Cost and Money

-Entrance Fee: Unlike Oktoberfest, Starkbierfest in Munich is not free and there is an entrace fee.
-If you arrive first thing in the morning, you need to cough up 2 Euros.
-If you arrive after 5 pm on a weekday or 3 pm on a weekend, you’ll need about 9 Euros to get in, but you get a voucher for a beer.
-There is a little ticket booth as you walk up, so make sure to pay and get your ticket for that beer.
+Entrance Fee: Unlike Oktoberfest, Starkbierfest in Munich is not free and has an entrance fee.
+If you arrive first thing in the morning, you must cough up €2.
+If you arrive after 5 pm on a weekday or 3 pm on the weekend, you’ll need about €9.
+With your ticket, you should expect to also pay for one beer with a voucher that is 12,90 in 2023.
+So, to summarize, your entrance fee should be between €14.90 and €21.90.

-Beer Cost: 1 Liter of beer costs about 8 Euros.
+Beer Cost: 1 Liter of beer is €12,90

-Reservations are encouraged for Saturday, Sunday, and evenings.
-You will book for a group of 10, and each person pays 13.50 Euros for a total of 135 Euros.
-Each person gets an 11.50 Euro voucher for drinks.
-Don’t worry though, you really don’t need a reservation if you arrive early enough.
-Chances are if you’re reading this in February or March, it’s too late to book, so plan ahead for next year, and just wing it – you’ll be fine.
+Reservations for the Paulaner Starkbier fest are encouraged for Saturday, Sunday, and evenings.
+You will book for a group of 10, and each person pays €14.90 for a total of €149.
+Each person gets a €12.90 voucher for a drink.
+Don’t worry; you don’t need a reservation if you arrive early enough, but you can’t sit at a reserved table.

 Other Starkbier Festivals Around Munich

-This is going to be a bit more traditional and old timey.
+This is going to be a bit more traditional and old-timey.
 Live bands play music.

 Survival Tips for Starkbierfest

-Most of All Enjoy Starkbierfest!
+Most of All, Enjoy Starkbierfest!